rameau-fr/MC-Calib/README.md

 	* *Set the outputs:*

-      By default, MC-Calib will generate the camera calibration results, the reprojection error log, the 3D object structure and the pose of the object for each frames where it has been detected.
+      By default, MC-Calib will generate the camera calibration results, the reprojection error log, the 3D object structure, and the pose of the object for each frame where it has been detected.
 Additionally, you can save the detection and reprojection images by setting `save_detection` and `save_reprojection` to `1`.

 	* *Using only certain boards:*